Daniel J. Frey

 There are many good stories at the heart of any society.

-The core story that founded this nation in 1776 was that man is free.
+The core story that founded this nation in 1776 was that all men are born free.

-Anyone including any organization which includes governments and religions who try to abridge that natural order, this inalienable right, is a tyrant.
+Anyone, including any organization that includes governments and religions, who tries to abridge that natural order, this inalienable right, is a tyrant.

-They that oppose this Natural Freedom are tyrants.
+They who oppose this Natural Freedom are tyrants.

-Broadly defining, it is called the tyranny of men.
+Broadly defined, it is referred to as the tyranny of men.

-These people, these organizations are not a friend of humanity who oppose freedom.
+These individuals and organizations are not friends of humanity; they oppose freedom.

-The treads of humanity are made of many threads.
+The threads of humanity are made of many fibers.

 Most are common.